manyworldspod/manyworldspod.github.io/_posts/2022-03-09-restorative-justice-in-northeast-syria.md

 certainly within our lifetimes.
 Real progress has been made building networks of solidarity on levels local, nationwide, and international.
-Despite the valiant efforts of culture warlords, grifters, and law enforcement agencies, working and middle class Americans now oppose the structural violence of systemic racism at a scale not seen since the 1960s.
-More Americans than ever have started looking critically at our nation's legacy of colonialism and imagining paths towards justice.
+Despite the valiant efforts of culture warlords, grifters, and law enforcement agencies, working and lower middle class Americans now oppose the structural violence of systemic racism at a scale not seen since the 1960s.
+More Americans than ever have started looking critically at our nation's history of colonialism and begun imagining paths toward justice.
 Worldwide, since 2018 a second wave of popular progressive protest movements have kicked off from Hong Kong to Catalonia, following the spate of Arab Spring and Occupy protests of the early 2010s and the racial and environmental justice movements across North America